Do you use connection cards in your service?

 They can be a great way for guests (and regulars) to communicate with the church or ask for more information.

-Which means you can't intentionally follow up with them or help them get connected to the life of the church.
+But most churches struggle to get new people to fill out these cards.
+That means you don’t really know if they were there.
+And that means you can’t intentionally follow up with them to get them connected to the life of the church.

 Here are two ways you could get more people to turn in those connection cards.

 #1 – Offer a small gift when they are turned in.

 One way to encourage people to do something is to offer an incentive.
 That general principle applies to connection cards.